dymmond/edgy/docs/queries/queries.md

 ### Count

 Returns an integer with the total of records.
-Cached.

 ```python
 total = await User.query.count()